 The University strives to create an environment that is accessible and inclusive for all employees.
 The DRC partners with University departments to eliminate barriers to access and promote inclusion.
-The DRC is also the primary point of contact for employees regarding access issues and requests for reasonable accommodations.
+The DRC is also the primary point of contact for disabled and pregnant employees regarding access barriers and requests for reasonable accommodations.

-A reasonable accommodation is a change to an application process, work environment, or the way work is customarily performed that enables an employee with a disability to enjoy equal access.
+A reasonable accommodation is a change to an application process, work environment, or the way work is customarily performed that enables a disabled or pregnant employee to enjoy equal access.
 Personal items/devices (e.g., glasses, hearing aids, wheelchairs) are not considered reasonable accommodations.

 If an accommodation is determined to be reasonable but it is not implemented by the department in a timely or effective manner, the employee should contact the DRC as soon as possible.